The quantum tropical vertex: Scattering

 Let $\fD$ be a scattering diagram.
-We call singular locus of $\fD$ the union of the set of initial points of rays and of the set of non-trivial intersection points of rays.
+The \emph{singular locus} of $\fD$ is the union of the set of initial points of rays and of the set of non-trivial intersection points of rays.
 Let $\gamma\colon [0,1] \rightarrow M_\R$ be a smooth path.
 We say that $\gamma$ is admissible if $\gamma$ does not intersect the singular locus of $\fD$, if the endpoints of $\gamma$ are not on rays of $\fD$, and if $\gamma$ intersects transversely all the rays of $\fD$.